 $3,783

-“The Green Butchers” is a dark comedy that masterfully blends humor with shocking moments of gore.
-The story follows two ambitious men determined to escape their insufferable boss by opening their own business.
+“The Green Butchers” (2003) is a wickedly funny dark comedy that fearlessly mixes outrageous humor with moments of gory shock.
+The film centers on Bjarne and Svend, two downtrodden employees desperate to break free from their overbearing boss and find a fresh start by opening their own butcher shop.

 AdventureBiographyDrama